comprna/SUPPA/README.md

 **Important:** Right now this method assumes that the individual files have in the first column the IDs that are common across all files, and in the second column the PSI or TPM values to be joined.
 This will be changed in the future to a more flexible method so that generic tab separated files can be used directly.

 -------------------
 **Differential splicing analysis**
 ==============
 -------------------

-SUPPA reads the PSI and transcript expression values from multiple samples, grouped by condition, and the ioe file, to calucate the events that are differentially spliced between a pair of conditions.
+SUPPA reads the PSI for the (transcripts or local) events and the transcript expression values from multiple samples, grouped by condition, and the ioe/ioi file, to calucate the events that are differentially spliced between a pair of conditions.
 SUPPA can test multiple conditions with a variabe number of samples per condition.

 ### **Input files** ###

-The **ioe** file, a **PSI** files and the **transcript expression** files are required.
+The **ioe/ioi** file, the **PSI** files and the **transcript expression** files are required.

-The PSI and transcript expression files are both tab separated files, where each line provides, respectively, the PSI values and the estimated abundance of each transcript.
-These files have to contain multiple columns with the PSI values and expression values in different samples, keeping the same ordering of samples in both files.
+The PSI and transcript expression files are both tab separated files, where each line provides the (transcript or local) event PSI values and the estimated abundance of each transcript, respectively.
+These files must contain multiple columns with the PSI values and expression values in the different samples, always keeping the same order of samples in both files.

 The PSI and transcript expression files must have a header with the sample names.
 For instance, the PSI file could look like this:
 ```